RayaneInPajamas/MLOps-system-design/04-Training Data.md

 - used for tasks that have limited training data, such as in medical imaging.

 ### Simple Label-Preserving Transformations
+"Label-Preserving Transformations" refer to techniques that modify the input data while keeping the target labels (classifications) of the data samples unchanged
 ### Perturbation
+Perturbation generally refers to introducing small, controlled changes or disturbances to a system or dataset.
 ### Data Synthesis
+Data synthesis is the process of generating new data points or samples based on existing data.